 The Murray-Darling Basin is the largest river system in Australia.
 It generates 40 per cent ($15 billion) of the gross value of agricultural production in our nation and supplies water to over 2.4 million Australians, including more than 40 different Aboriginal and Torres Strait Islander groups.

-Communities and industries in the Basin are critically dependent on a safe and reliable water supply and its rivers and streams support a unique set of ecological assets of significant environmental, social and economic value.
+Communities and industries in the Basin are critically dependent on a safe and reliable water supply and its rivers and streams support a unique set of ecological assets of significant environmental, social, cultural and economic value.

-In recent decades, demands on the Basin’s increasingly variable flows have increased significantly, resulting in a loss of water security for communities, industries and the environment.
+In recent decades, demands on the Basin’s highly variable flows have increased significantly, resulting in a loss of water security for communities, industries and the environment.
 Climate change has added additional pressure on the Basin's water.

 A scientific basis for management policy